CloudCannon/base-jekyll-template/README.md

 To add a tutorial/post to a series:
 * Add a `set` field to the tutorial front matter which points to the file name of the desired set without the `.md` extention. e.g. If I have a set at `_sets/getting-started.md` I would use this in my tutorial front matter: `set: getting-started`.
-* Add a `set_order` field to the tutorial front matter and specify a number.
+* Add a `order_number` field to the tutorial front matter and specify a number.
 This is the tutorials order in the set.

 ### Navigation